lamilekan263/lamilekan263/README.md

 Welcome to my GitHub!
-I'm Ibrahim Olalekan, an English education studying students thats obsessed with technology and  who's transitioning into Software Engineering.
+I'm Ibrahim Olalekan, an English education studying students thats obsessed with technology and transitioning into Software Engineering.
 Through self-study  I am building a solid foundation in both frontend and backend technologies and languages.
 You can find me on tech twitter <a href = "https://twitter.com/_horla_braheem">_horla_braheem</a> where I'm currently enjoying  <a href="https://twitter.com/search?q=%23100DaysOfCode&src=hashtag_click">challenges.